 Diagnosing Mild Traumatic Brain Injuries with Impact Concussion Test

-University Hospitals Sports Medicine Concussion Management Program has partnered with Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT™) to provide baseline and post-injury computerized concussion testing.
+The University Hospitals Drusinsky Sports Medicine Institute Concussion Management Program has partnered with Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT™) to provide baseline and post-injury computerized concussion testing.
 ImPACT™ is the most researched and widely recognized concussion management tool available, with more than 200 publications in scientific journals since the time of its development.
 ImPACT is in use by more than 7,000 high schools, 1,000 colleges and universities, and 200 professional sports teams to assist in concussion management and return-to-play.

 Understanding the ImPACT Concussion Test

 The ImPACT Test is not a tool to diagnose concussion, but rather an important piece of the overall concussion evaluation and management process.
 This sophisticated cognitive test can help health care professionals track recovery following concussion by assessing verbal memory, visual memory, processing speed and reaction time.

 The ImPACT Test is an important piece of data that health care providers use to help determine recovery from concussion.
 When interpreted by trained specialists and used in conjunction with other concussion management tools, ImPACT testing can help a concussion management team make the right decisions regarding return to play and the need for additional treatment.
 Having baseline ImPACT testing does not prevent concussions or eliminate the need for evaluation by a physician.
 As long as contact to the head occurs, concussions will continue to happen and evaluation by a physician is essential before a decision to return to play can be made.